brotatotes/bht-automation/bht gen 3/Matthew/Chapter 8/Matthew 8 17 bht.md

 3. "In our burdens Jesus steps under the load with us and helps us to carry on."

 ### John Gill:
-1. "He himself took our infirmities and bore our sicknesses: very agreeable to the Hebrew text, 'he himself,' not another; 'took up,' upon himself voluntarily, freely, as a man lifts up a burden, and takes it on his shoulders."
+1. "He himself took our infirmities and bare our sicknesses: very agreeable to the Hebrew text, הוא, 'he himself', not another; נשא, 'took up', upon himself voluntarily, freely... חלינו, 'our infirmities', diseases, sicknesses, whether of body or soul, ומכאבינו סבלם, 'and bare', or carried, as a man does a burden upon his back, 'our sicknesses', or diseases, which occasion pain and sorrow."
-2. "And that these words are spoken of the Messiah, the Jews themselves own; for among the names they give to the Messiah, 'a leper' is one."
+2. "Hence it is manifest, that according to the mind of the ancient Jews, this passage belongs to the Messiah, and is rightly applied to him by the evangelist."
 3. "Though the prophet chiefly designs to point out Christ taking upon him, and bearing the sins of his people, in order to make satisfaction for them, and to save them from them; yet so likewise, as to include his bearing, by way of sympathy, and taking away by his power, the bodily diseases of men."

 ### John Wesley: